 After Submitting the Online Application

 Once you submit an application you will need to provide documentation to prove DC residency, and financials in the family portal.
 View our checklist to learn what documents are accepted.
 Parents/guardians who have confirmed application submissions will begin to receive notification of the status of their student’s application documents.
-This process may take several weeks to complete, depending on the type of document you submit.
+This process may take several weeks to complete, depending on the type of documents you submit.

 My Application is Complete